-Once the 2020 results have been evaluated, many lenders are asking weaker performing borrowers to refinance.
+With the year end financial results coming in, many lenders are asking weaker performing borrowers to refinance.
 This discussion may quickly become heated, with both parties finding difficulty working together.

 Most borrowers initially believe they will be able to quickly find a refinance option on their own, and they underestimate the amount of time and effort needed throughout the detailed process of closing the refinance.

 Incumbent lenders often feel the need to give the company some time to work through the process on their own.
 When the company is unsuccessful everyone becomes more frustrated.

 What can a lender do to encourage the refinance?

 There are several tools incumbent lenders can use to help create more opportunities for a successful refinance.

 The incumbent lender’s terms may have been established when the loan was originated or have slowly evolved over time.
 If the borrower is not performing well, or not performing to plan, the borrower may need to pay a higher rate of interest to a new lender.
 Desensitizing the borrower to the higher interest rate can be accomplished by the incumbent lender increasing the rate to the default rate (if there is a default), or tying certain performance misses to rate increases.
 The performance misses could be related to operating performance of the borrower, or to the refinance process.

 Additional fees could be assessed for renewals, for forbearance agreements with short time horizons, or for missing timelines for reporting or for the refinance.
 For example, the incumbent lender may increase the amount of the forbearance fee with each additional 60 day forbearance period required.
 The incumbent lender may assess fees for missed financial reporting requirements or for refinance process timeline misses.